DistCompiler/pgo/systems/raftkvs/README.md

 Moreover, we have defined some extra properties as well:

+- `ApplyLogOK`: committed log entries are correctly reflected in the key-value store dictionary.
+- `plogOK`: persistent log is update correctly.
 - `ClientsOK`: clients will eventually receive a response for the corresponding request.
 This property will be violated if servers can crash, i.e., `ExploreFail` set to be true.